microsoft/hairmony/README.md

 - You will need to obtain a copy of the [FairFace](https://github.com/joojs/fairface) dataset.
 - [Hair Taxonomy Labels](https://facesyntheticspubwedata.blob.core.windows.net/sga-2024-hairmony/fairface_taxonomy.csv)

+### Disclaimer

+We would like to acknowledge our dataset will not be perfect, both in terms of label accuracy and definitions of labels.
+We have outlined our method in the paper which is our best effort to achieve the aims set out in "Taxonomy definition".
+We fully expect the hair taxonomy and labels provided to be a useful starting point for future work and to evolve.

 ## Citation

 If you use the taxonomy or datasets in your research, please cite the following [paper](https://aka.ms/hairmony):